bobsmithliu/COMMdoc/docs/text-channel.md

 #### File upload

+1. To upload a file to the channel, first click the file upload button.

+    text-channel-file-upload-button

+2. Select the file you would like to upload and Clikc OK.

+3. You can then choose to add a comment that will be send with the file, and mark the file as spoiler to prevent it being seen immediately.

+    text-channel-file-upload-option

+4. After you finish with the setting, click Confirm to send, or click Cancel to cancel sending.

 ## Create a Text Channel

 Once you have leared how to use a text channel, you can then start thinking about how to create one for your other use!
 Afterall, nobody would like to chat in a room that has no set topic.